 In the Swiss repository concept, the Opalinus Clay formation (OPA), has been proposed as a candidate host-rock for the long-term disposal of the nation’s radioactive waste.
 Much attention has focussed on the OPA, which appears to offer favourable properties for the siting of a repository.
-These include low hydraulic permeability, small molecular diffusion rates, and a significant retention capacity for radionuclides (Delage et al., 2010).
+These include low hydraulic conductivity, small molecular diffusion rates, and a significant retention capacity for radionuclides (Delage et al., 2010).
 However, these properties, in particular the low permeability of the host rock, can severely restrict the movement of gas which can accumulate (Weetjens & Sillen, 2006; Ortiz et al., 2002; Wikramaratna et al., 1993) until pressure becomes sufficiently large enough to cause gas to enter the surrounding host rock (Harrington & Horseman, 1999).

-In a clay-based GDF four primary phenomenological models can be defined to describe gas flow as summarised by Marschall et al. (2005; Fig. 1): (i) gas movement by solution and/or diffusion governed by Henry’s and Fick’s Laws respectively within interstitial fluids along prevailing hydraulic gradients; (ii) gas flow in the original porosity of the fabric governed by a generalised form of Darcy’s Law, commonly referred to as visco-capillary (or two-phase) flow; (iii) gas flow along localised dilatant pathways (micro-fissuring), which may or may not interact with the continuum stress field, the permeability of which is dependent on an interplay between local gas pressure and the effective stress state; and (iv) gas flow along macro fractures similar in form to those observed in hydrofracture activities during hydrocarbon reservoir stimulation, where fracture initiation occurs when the gas pressure exceeds the sum of the minor principal stress and tensile strength.
+In a clay-based GDF gas will move by diffusion and/or advection, as described by the four primary phenomenological models summarised by Marschall et al. (2005; Fig.1): (i) gas movement by solution and/or diffusion governed by Henry’s and Fick’s Laws respectively within interstitial fluids along prevailing hydraulic gradients; (ii) gas flow in the original porosity of the fabric governed by a generalised form of Darcy’s Law, commonly referred to as visco-capillary (or two-phase) flow; (iii) gas flow along localised dilatant pathways, which may or may not interact with the continuum stress field, the permeability of which is dependent on an interplay between local gas pressure and the effective stress state; and (iv) gas flow along macro fractures similar in form to those observed in hydrofracture activities during hydrocarbon reservoir stimulation, where fracture initiation occurs when the gas pressure exceeds the sum of the minor principal stress and tensile strength.

 Two primary modes for advective gas transport through natural mudrocks are therefore expected, as shown by the blue box in Fig.1; (i) visco-capillary flow, where capillary forces must be overridden by migrating gas to allow displacement of the wetting phase, and (ii) the formation of discrete gas-filled pathways by localised consolidation of the clay matrix.
 The potential for one specific mechanism to prevail is dependent on a range of factors, including the saturation state of the clay and the amount and type of clay present (Levasseur et al., 2021).
 Natural heterogeneity within clay-hosted repositories may also play an important role in the migration of gas and the mitigation of peak gas pressure (Levasseur et al., 2024).
 For fully saturated pure clay materials, such as those used in engineered barriers, experimental evidence indicates that gas flow by pathway dilation is the mode of transport.
 In such cases, significant hydromechanical coupling is observed, which cannot be satisfactorily represented by visco-capillary flow processes.